se-edu/learningresources/contents/testing/security-testing.md

 #### 1.2 Review Policies and Standards

 Ensure that there are appropriate policies, standards, and documentation in place.
 Documentation is extremely important as it gives development teams guidelines and policies that they can follow.
-An example of one such documentation is the OWASP Secure Coding Practices Quick Refernce Guide[^6].
+An example of one such documentation is the OWASP Secure Coding Practices Quick Refernce Guide[^7].

 <box type="important">People can only do the right thing if they know what the right thing is.</box>

 If the application is to be developed in Java, it is essential that there is a Java secure coding standard.
 If the application is to use cryptography, it is essential that there is a cryptography standard.
 No policies or standards can cover every situation that the development team will face.
-By documenting the common and predictable issues, there will be fewer decisions that need to be made during the development process.
+By documenting common and predictable issues, there will be fewer decisions that need to be made during the development process.

 ### Step 2: During Definition and Design